intaged/JACKPOT/README.md

-# $SOLTREND
+# $JACKPOT

-A real-time cryptocurrency tracking platform with a unique school-themed design.
+A real-time cryptocurrency tracking platform with a casino-themed design.
 Track top performing tokens on Solana with live updates and detailed analytics.

 ## Features